There are few greater joys in life than the love we feel from our pets.

 Downsides of Sleeping With Your Pet

-As the CDC notes, this is a phenomenon known as zoonotic diseases, or what they call “Zoonoses.”
-Having your pet sleep in the same bed as you can increase your exposure to zoonotic diseases considerably, which is why it’s so important to have regular vet visits for your pets.
+As the CDC researchers note, this is a phenomenon known as zoonotic diseases, or what they call “Zoonoses.”
+Having animals sleep in the same bed as you can increase your exposure to zoonotic diseases considerably, which is why it’s so important to have regular vet visits for your pets.
 Historically, there have been a handful of cases that point out the potential dangers of sharing your bed with a pet that has a flea infestation or other diseases, but luckily even the CDC notes: “Zoonotic infections acquired by sleeping with a pet are uncommon.”
 They reiterate at the end of their report: “To reduce such risks, pet owners should seek regular veterinary care for their pets.”

 Unfortunately, as comforting as it may be to fall asleep with your cat or dog curled up in your arms, some studies have found that sleeping with your pets can actually increase the chances of sleep disturbance.
-Whether it’s your dog getting up to drink some water in middle of the night, animal snoring, or your cat deciding to play with your feet while you’re falling asleep, there are just more opportunities for your sleep to be disturbed.
+Whether it’s your dog getting up to drink some water in the middle of the night, animal snoring, or your cat deciding to play with your feet while you’re asleep, there are just more opportunities for your sleep to be disturbed.

 One Australian study from 2014 noted that participants were more likely to feel tired immediately upon waking up if they slept with their pets, whereas participants that slept alone felt more alert.
-The study, however, ends with by supporting more of a neutral position, stating: “However, there were no significant differences found in total self-reported sleep length or feelings of tiredness during the day.
+The study, however, ends by supporting more of a neutral position, stating: “However, there were no significant differences found in total self-reported sleep length or feelings of tiredness during the day.
 The continued practice of co-sleeping with pets suggests that there may be some benefits such as social support and social interaction, and increased feelings of personal security.”

 Communication is Key